Igor Kojić

-Igor Kojić (Игор Којић; born 30 July 1987) is a Bosnian Serb former footballer who played as a goalkeeper.
+Igor Kojić (Игор Којић; born 30 July 1987) is a Serbian former footballer who played as a goalkeeper.

 Career

 In November 2008, while playing for Hajduk Beograd, Kojić gained national attention for his performance in a Serbian Cup game versus Vojvodina.
 He initially saved one penalty during the regular 90 minutes, before saving three more penalties in the shoot-out and converting the winning one himself to push the club into the quarter-finals of the competition.

 In February 2011, Kojić joined Cypriot club Doxa Katokopias, appearing in one league game in the remainder of the season.

 In July 2011, Kojić signed a one-year contract with Portuguese club Santa Clara.

 Personal life

 Kojić is the son of Serbian singer Dragan Kojić Keba.
 He was married to Croatian singer Severina from 2015 to 2021.
+In 2025, he was married to the Zagreb native Sofija Dacić for five months.